LIFESTYLE

 5. Caregiver Stress

 Often, family members take on the role of caregivers for as long as they can, but over time, this can become overwhelming.
-Signs of caregiver stress include:
+Assisted living can relieve families of the primary caregiving role, allowing them to maintain supportive, loving relationships without the daily stress of managing health and safety needs.

 Making the Decision